For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You've probably heard of O2 Priority, but did you know that it's not the only network offering exclusive deals to its customers?

-Vodafone has waded in with VeryMe, which offers things like free coffees and festival ticket discounts.
+Vodafone has waded in with VeryMe, which offers things like cheap cinema viewings and the chance to win free festival tickets.

 Beyond this, you can sometimes get a 'freebie' thrown in when you take out your contract.